orabazu/automlnft/README.md

 ![AutoMLNFT Logo](./doc/img/logo.png)

-Automate your ML, get your results as NFT
+## Automate your ML, get your results as NFT

+Welcome to the documentation of AutoML.NFT dapp.

 <hline>
 </hline>